michael-lehn/abc-llvm/README.md

 challenges and offer distinct solutions, prioritizing different aspects of programming.

-Some emphasize memory management, incorporating features like garbage collection, while others prioritize performance, eschewing such mechanisms.
+Some emphasize memory management, incorporating features like garbage collection, borrow checker, or linear types, while others prioritize performance, eschewing such mechanisms.
 Variations in handling unsafe pointers also reflect differing language priorities.

 However, discussions about garbage collectors and safe pointers may seem abstract without practical experience.
 In C (and consequently, ABC), learners